danhenriquesc/hackerrank/README.md

 # HackerRank

+A collection of solutions and explanations of Hackerrank.com problems in many languages.

 Solved problems of HackerRank. www.hackerrank.com

-Some solutions are very old and not reflect my current skills.

 # Solutions